 - Medication errors – The Institute of Medicine reported that prescription and other medication errors account for injuring almost 1.5 million patients a year.
 These mistakes happen at pharmacies, hospitals, and long-term care facilities.

 - Surgical errors – There are a lot of different types of surgical errors and these types of mistakes can be devastating for the injured party.
-They can leave the patient with serious medical problems and lengthy post-operative rehabilitation or long-term care, irreparable harm or possible death.
-There are as many types of surgical errors as there are surgeries, including anesthesia error, incorrect incisions, accidental damage to an organ or body part, and complications associated with the surgery itself.
+They can leave the patient with serious medical problems and lengthy post-operative rehabilitation or long-term care, irreparable harm, or possible death.
+There are as many types of surgical errors as there are surgeries, including anesthesia errors, incorrect incisions, accidental damage to an organ or body part, and complications associated with the surgery itself.

-- Improper treatment – Types of improper treatment include: administering the wrong dose of a drug, prescribing a drug and the patient has a known allergy to it, delaying or rushing surgery and failing to take needed measures to prevent disease.
+- Improper treatment – Types of improper treatment include: administering the wrong dose of a drug, prescribing a drug and the patient has a known allergy to it, delaying or rushing surgery, and failing to take needed measures to prevent disease.
 Complications can include pain, disability, high medical bills, and even death.

 - Abandonment of patient – Patient abandonment is a form of medical malpractice when the physician terminates the professional relationship between the physician and patient at an unreasonable time or without affording the patient the opportunity to procure an equally qualified replacement.